Copyright © 2019 Words In The Works LLC

 Everyone I know now seems to be someone I knew.

-The other day my girlfriend asked me to help her sync up her address book from her iPhone to her new MacBook.
+The other day a friend asked me to help her sync up her address book from her iPhone to her new MacBook.
 She decided to update it as well.

 I was deleting while she was going through a battered old Filofax (remember those?) that she keeps as a backup in case technology lets her down.